India–Myanmar relations: History

-A major breakthrough occurred in 1987 when the then-Indian Prime Minister Rajiv Gandhi visited Myanmar, but relations worsened after the military junta's reaction towards pro-democracy movements in 1988, which resulted in an influx of Burmese refugees into India.
-However, since 1993 the governments of the Indian Prime Ministers P. V. Narasimha Rao and Atal Bihari Vajpayee changed course and began to establish warmer relations between the two nations, as part of a wider foreign policy of increasing India's participation and influence in Southeast Asia, in light of the growing influence of the People's Republic of China, an India-Myanmar joint operation destroyed several militant camps of Arakan Army on the Indo-Myanmar border.
+A major breakthrough occurred in 1987 when the then-Indian Prime Minister Rajiv Gandhi visited Myanmar but relations worsened after the military junta's reaction towards pro-democracy movements in 1988, which resulted in an influx of Burmese refugees into India.
+However, since 1993 the governments of Indian Prime Ministers P. V. Narasimha Rao and Atal Bihari Vajpayee changed course and began to establish warmer relations between the two nations, as part of a wider foreign policy of increasing India's participation and influence in Southeast Asia and in light of the growing influence of the People's Republic of China, an India-Myanmar joint operation destroyed several militant camps of Arakan Army on the Indo-Myanmar border.
 The action averted a possible threat to the ambitious Kaladan transit and transport project which is important for improving the connectivity in the Northeast.

-Myanmar is important for India because of the geographic, historical, cultural and economic linkages/ties that span centuries as well as for the overall development of North-Eastern Indian states.
-India and Myanmar relationship officially got underway after the Treaty of Friendship was signed in 1951..

-In September 2024, the Indian Council of World Affairs invited representatives of the National Unity Government of Myanmar, Arakan Army, Chin National Front, and Kachin Independence Army to participate in a mid-November seminar on "Constitutionalism and Federalism."
+In September 2024, the Indian Council of World Affairs invited representatives of the National Unity Government of Myanmar, Arakan Army, Chin National Front, and Kachin Independence Organization to participate in a mid-November seminar on "Constitutionalism and Federalism."
 It is currently unknown whether the SAC junta was invited to this seminar.
-India also took part in the Wilmington Declaration with Japan, the United States, and Australia to discourage the flow of jet fuel and other military items to the SAC junta.
+India also took part in the Wilmington Declaration with Japan, the United States, and Australia to discourage the flow of jet fuel and other military items to the junta.